-- a.
+a.
 When the requirement for a written acquisition plan is waived, an oral acquisition plan is still required.
-See paragraph 8d for oral plan requirements. - b.
+See paragraph 8d for oral plan requirements.

+b.
 Except for HCA authority under paragraph 9b, only the following may be waived:

-Recurring annual acquisitions compelling urgency IT over \$20 million (including options) Limited acquisition plan Contracting director Note 1 & 2 Contracting director Note 1 & 3 (Not applicable) Comprehensive acquisition plan SPO ^{Note 4} SPE
+3 1 compelling urgency IT over \$20 million (including options) Limited acquisition plan Contracting director ^{Note 1 &amp; 2} Contracting director ^{Note 1 &amp; 3} (Not applicable) Comprehensive acquisition plan SPO ^{Note 4} SPE

-- Note 1.
+Note 1.
 For acquisitions funded by other agencies this also applies.
-In either case, the HCA may designate a higher level than the contracting director. - Note 2.
+In either case, the HCA may designate a higher level than the contracting director.

+Note 2.
 Does not apply to acquisitions of IT supplies and services over \$20 million, including options.